Maxsar-S/Leila_framework/README.md

 # Leila_framework
-Backend framework, which called Leila.
+Backend framework, which is called Leila.
+A python-based trainig backend framework.
+It is a stripped-down version of the combined Flask and Django.
+Loaded on PyPi
-Фреймворк для бэкэнда на python, созданный в учебных целях.
-Является урезанной версией совмещенных Flask и Django.
-Загружен на PyPi